maxstollmayer/catppuccin.omp/README.md

 ## Usage

-It is assumed that you already have Oh My Posh installed as in its [documentation](https://ohmyposh.dev/docs).
+It is assumed that you already have Oh My Posh installed as per its [documentation](https://ohmyposh.dev/docs).

 <details>
 <summary>bash</summary>